oilulio/Microcontroller_TCPIP_stack/README.md

 And a suitable Init routine should be included in **init.c** (or a further file linked).
 Again example initialisation routines for different scenarios exist in init.c.
 They for instance set up the clock parameters for a given microcontroller; the SPI interface clock speed; or the IO status of pins as required for a given hardware configuration.

 You will either need the hash function files (**sha1.h, sha1.c** etc) from https://github.com/oilulio/Microcontroller-hashes in the same directory, connected by symbolic links, or to comment out the requirement for them.
 Having them included does not increase code size if they are not called.
+They are ready for future enhancements for RFC 7616 authorisation.

 Then run `make` from the directory.
 Files Net.elf, Net.hex will be created in the directory and object files in subdirectory obj.  `make install` will go further and download the code to the microcontroller (see Makefile - this assumes you have AVRDude installed in certain directories and working on a specified COM port)